KarlsruheMIS/red2pack/README.md

 # run
 $RED2PACK_SOLVER $GRAPH --seed=$SEED --time_limit=$TIMELIMIT --reduction_style2=$RED2PACK_REDUCTION_STYLE --on_demand_two_neighborhood > $LOG
 ```

+You can turn off single data reductions by adding the respective flag:
+- `--disable_deg_one_reduction`
+- `--disable_deg_two_reduction`
+- `--disable_twin_reduction`
+- `--disable_fast_domination`
+- `--disable_clique`
+- `--disable_domination`

+Note that the reduction style `core` disables all data reductions except for domination and clique.
+Whereas `elaborated` uses all of them.

+Moreover, we suggest adding the option `--on_demand_two_neighborhood`, which notifies the solver to construct and store the two-neighborhood of a vertex only when needed instead of pre-computing it.

+For further details about our data reductions and the on-demand-two-neighborhood, we recommend reading [our paper](https://arxiv.org/abs/2308.15515).

 ## How to use our reduction pack `red2pack` as a standalone
 If you want to use our reduction pack `red2pack` in a standalone fashion, e.g., you want to build your own M2S solver,